caryhuang/synchdb/README.md

 * libprotobuf-c v1.5.2.
 Refer to [here](https://github.com/protobuf-c/protobuf-c.git) to build from source.

-**The following is required if you would like to use FDW based snapshot (Oracle and Openlog Replicator Connectors only)**
+**The following is required if you would like to use FDW based snapshot**
 * OCI v23.9.0.
 Refer to [here](https://docs.synchdb.com/user-guide/configure_snapshot_engine/) for more information
 * oracle_fdw v2.8.0.
 Refer to [here](https://github.com/laurenz/oracle_fdw) to build from source